johnjyin/BackboneJS-Tea-Tree-Web-App/README.md

 - <a href="http://www.ebizdesigner.com/website-building/backbone/item/55-backbone-mobile-web-app-teatree-jquerymobile.html" target="_blank">Mobilized by jQM</a>

 I share this series apps with everybody, and very happen to hear it could be a little help.
-Any questions or issues, please feedback to me so as it could be better help others.
+Any questions or issues, please feedback to me so as it could have better helps to others.